desonglll/blog/docs/rust/rust-ai/2024-12-25-a-comprehensive-overview-of-rusts-role-and-potential-directions in-ai-development.md

 > Background: Briefly describe the development of artificial intelligence and its requirements for programming languages (such as performance, safety, and concurrency)

 The advent of large language models (LLMs), epitomized by models such as [ChatGPT](https://api.semanticscholar.org/CorpusID:49313245), has ushered in a transformative era in artificial intelligence (AI).
 These models have significantly expanded the potential applications of AI, enabling a wide range of innovative products.
-Their ability to generate coherent and contextually relevant text has redefined the way AI is applied across industries, demonstrating the exceptional progress in natural language processing.
+Their ability to generate coherent and contextually relevant text has redefined the way AI is applied across industries, demonstrating exceptional progress in natural language processing.
 This breakthrough marks a pivotal moment in AI development, highlighting the need for advanced computational methods to manage the increasing scale and complexity of modern AI systems.

 [The development of LLMs, characterized by their vast scale and numerous parameters, has led to unparalleled performance in natural language tasks](https://arxiv.org/abs/2005.14165).
-However, such advancements come with substantial computational requirements, particularly in terms of memory, processing power, and energy efficiency.
-As these models grow in size, the demand for high-performance programming languages capable of optimizing these resources has never been more critical.
+However, such advancements come with substantial computational requirements, particularly regarding memory, processing power, and energy efficiency.
+As these models grow, the demand for high-performance programming languages capable of optimizing these resources has never been more critical.
 The efficiency of an AI system is heavily influenced by how well its underlying code manages these resources, particularly in large-scale deployments.

 One of the primary challenges in scaling AI models is the memory and computational burden associated with managing billions of parameters, typically represented as floating-point numbers (e.g., FP32).
 Quantization techniques, such as converting to FP16, BF16, or even integer formats, offer an effective solution to mitigate the memory footprint and speed up execution.
 These techniques are essential for the efficient deployment of LLMs, particularly on resource-constrained platforms such as mobile devices or edge devices.